ChrisTheEngineer/The_Feeling_of_Sound/README.md

 To interface with the Arduino board, install the [Arduino USB Driver](http://www.arduino.cc/en/Main/Software).
 The code for the Arduino microcontroller is located in the [Arduino](/Arduino/ASCIIToArduino/ASCIIToArduino.ino) section.

 The program has a set of quotes it randomly iterates through.
-This feature do not correspond to the main functionality of the program, they are simply just for fun.
+This feature does not correspond to the main functionality of the program, they are simply just for fun.
 To add, edit, or remove quotes: go to the [Quotes](/Temp[0]/Temp[0]/Quotes.temp0) file and edit it in a text editor such as notepad.
 Each line corresponds to a seperate quote.

 **Program:**